Whistleblower Protection Public Health Emergencies

 Additionally, a principal is prohibited from requiring or attempting to require a worker to sign a contract or other agreement that limits or prevents the worker from disclosing information about workplace health and safety practices or hazards related to a public health emergency.

 A worker who knowingly discloses false information or discloses information with reckless disregard for the truth or falsity of the information is not protected under the act.

-A person may seek relief for a violation of the bill by:
+A person may seek relief by:

-- Filing a complaint with the division of labor standards and statistics in the department of labor and employment;
+- Filing a complaint with the division of labor standards and statistics (division) in the department of labor and employment;

 - Bringing an action in district court, after exhausting administrative remedies; or

 - Bringing a whistleblower action in the name of the state in district court, after exhausting administrative remedies.